adamdbradley/foresight.js/README.md

 	</script>
 	<script src="foresight.js"></script>

-__srcModification__: Which type of src modification to use, either _rebuildSrc_ or _replaceDimensions_.
+__foresight.options.srcModification__: Which type of src modification to use, either _rebuildSrc_ or _replaceDimensions_.
 See the Src Modification section for more info.

-__srcFormat__: The format in which a src should be rebuilt.
+__foresight.options.srcFormat__: The format in which a src should be rebuilt.
 See the Src Format section for more info.

-__testConn__: Either _true_ or _false_ determining if foresight should test the network connection speed or not.
-Default is _true_.
+__foresight.options.testConn__: Either _true_ or _false_ determining if foresight should test the network connection speed or not.
+Default is _true_

-__minKbpsForHighSpeedConn__: Foresight considers a network connection to be either high-speed or not.
+__foresight.options.minKbpsForHighSpeedConn__: Foresight considers a network connection to be either high-speed or not.
 High-speed connections requests hi-res images to be downloaded.
 However, everyone's interpretation of what is considered _high-speed_ should be a variable.
 By default, any connection that can download an image at a minimum of 800Kbps is considered high-speed.
 The value should be a number representing Kbps.
-Default value is 800.
+Default value is _800_

-__speedTestUri__: You can determine the URI for the speed test.
+__foresight.options.speedTestUri__: You can determine the URI for the speed test.
 By default it will use a foresight hosted image, but you can always choose your own URI for the test image.
+Default value is _//foresightjs.appspot.com/speed-test/100K_

-__speedTestKB__: Foresight needs to know the filesize speed test file is so it can calculate the approximate network connection speed.
+__foresight.options.speedTestKB__: Foresight needs to know the filesize speed test file is so it can calculate the approximate network connection speed.
+By default it is downloading a 100KB file.
 The value should be a number representing KiloBytes.
-By default it is downloading a 100KB file.
-Default value is 100.
+Default value is _100_

-__speedTestExpireMinutes__: Speed tests do not need to be performed on every page.
+__foresight.options.speedTestExpireMinutes__: Speed tests do not need to be performed on every page.
 Instead you can set how often a speed test should be completed, and in between test you can rely on past test information.
 The value should be a number representing minutes.
-Default value is 30.
+Default value is _30_

+__foresight.options.maxImgWidth__: A max pixel size can be set on images.
+This is in reference to browser pixels.
+Default value is _1200_

+__foresight.options.maxImgHeight__: A max pixel size can be set on images.
+This is in reference to browser pixels.
+Default value is _1200_

+__foresight.options.maxImgRequestWidth__: A max pixel size can be set on how large of images can be requested from the server.
+Default value is _2048_

+__foresight.options.maxImgRequestHeight__: A max pixel size can be set on how large of images can be requested from the server.
+Default value is _2048_

+__foresight.options.forcedPixelRatio__: You can force the pixel ratio and override the device pixel ratio value.
+Default value undefined and falls back to the device pixel ratio.

 Additionally, the foresight global options can be overwritten by each individual _noscript_ element if need be.